orycho/Intro/README.md

 as higher order functions with closures can be placed in records and records are structurally subtyped.

+This is version 0.2 and a few things are still missing:
+* generated code leaks memory
+* standard library, I/O especially
+* the repl is flaky, it likes to exit on syntax errors and arrow keys and the like... no getline.

-# Building the source
+## Building the source
 tested with
-* MSVC 2015: use solution file
+* MSVC 2015: use solution file to build.
-* cygwin gcc: use makefile
+* cygwin gcc: use makefile.
+Just type "make" in the shell, from the project root directory.

-Requires LLVM 4 installed, check the solutions path under windows to make sure it points the right way.
+Requires LLVM 4 or higher to be installed, check the solutions path under windows to make sure it points the right way.
 Building tests requires google-test installed - MSVC will try to build tests by default.
 Again, check project directories.
 When using MSVC, the Visual Leak Detector is used in debug mode.